top of page

 2. A Genuine Faith

 It’s sometimes said that God has no grandchildren, which is shorthand for the claim that to have a relationship with God, each person must individually choose to become his child.
 No one gets into the family of God because of the faith of their parents.
-We take that to be a solid biblical truth.
-To have a relationship with God, each of us needs to take responsibility for our own rebellion and to trust in Jesus as the one who paid for our sins.
+I take that to be a solid biblical truth.
+To have a relationship with God, each of us needs to take responsibility for our own rebellion and trust in Jesus as the one who paid for our sins.
 Becoming a Christian is much more than simply believing the right things.
 After all, even the demons have good theology (see James 2:19).
 Saving faith involves personally submitting to Jesus as Lord and intending to follow him.
 That’s what the Bible means when it says, “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).
 In turn, that means each believer is responsible to learn what it is that their Lord wants from them.
 Each of us has a duty to study Scripture to learn how God wants us to live.
-In saying this, we are not advocating for an individualistic, “anything goes” approach to the Bible.
-As we will explain in chapter 4, some established boundaries need to be honored as we approach Scripture.
-At the same time, though, Jesus is clear: we are to love the Lord our God with all our heart, soul, and mind (Matt.
-22:37).
+In saying this, I am not advocating for an individualistic, “anything goes” approach to the Bible.
 We are to be like the Bereans, who examined Scripture daily to discover truth (Acts 17:11).
 God expects us to think hard about his Word, do our best to understand what it teaches, and then live it out.
 In doing so, our faith becomes more genuine than when we merely uncritically accept the dogma that has been handed down to us.
-3. A Truthful Faith Like many who have seen a Christmas play, we used to believe Jesus was born in a stable behind the local hotel.
-We also took it for granted that the wise men showed up the night he was born.
-After all, they appeared in all the Christmas plays.
-We no longer believe either of those things.
-Why?
-Because we took the time to investigate those beliefs and compare them with what the Bible says.
-What we found was a big surprise!
-It turns out Jesus probably wasn’t born in a stable because the local hotel was full.
-More likely, Jesus was born in the house of one of his relatives and placed in a feeding trough because there wasn’t room for Mary and Joseph in the lodging place of the home.

 3 A Truer Faith